Water Damage Restoration Process

 All of the belongings inside of the home need to be sanitized and cleaned properly.
 This will help to clear up any bacterial or mold growth and prevent it from continuing.
 The cleaning process may involve anything from clothing and carpeting to the furniture.
 Air scrubbers may also be used.

 The final, and largest step in the process is the restoration.
 It may be necessary to replace items within the home, including the insulation and drywall.
-It may be simple in some cases but in other cases, additional issues may be uncovered, such as asbestos or lead.
+It may be simple in some cases but in other cases, additional issues may be uncovered, such as damaged plumbing with asbestos or lead.
+My friend Brad, a McKinney plumber in Texas says, “as a plumber working as long as I have, I know there is a serious health risk when exposed to damaged asbestos pipes”.

 The water damage restoration process is rather involved.
 Hiring a professional service allows the issue to be resolved as quickly as possible and gets you back in your home.